-Executed efforts: none

-Documentation: none

-2. Documents and publications
+2. Documents and publications (2022)

 One paper was submitted to MWR:

 Jozef Vivoda and Petra Smolíková, Stability properties of the constant coefficient semi-implicit schemes solving equation system with controlled nonhydrostatism, in preparation.

+Three reports are in preparation or being published on the RC LACE web pages:

+- 1) Mario Hrastinski, Implementation of the quasi-3D turbulence scheme within the ALARO Canonical Model Configuration, 11pp. - 2) Alexandra Craciun, Dynamic definition of the iterative time schemes, 9pp. - 3) Gabriel Stachura, Frame approach in coupling, 15pp.

+One master thesis (magistrsko delo) was defended at the University of Ljubljan:

+Nika Kastelec, Analiza stabilnosti nehidrostatičnega modela za napovedovanje vremena

-One report is being published on the RC LACE web pages: Mario Hrastinski, Implementation of the quasi-3D turbulence scheme within the ALARO Canonical Model Configuration, 11pp.
-3. Activities of management, coordination and communication - 1) FVM LAM, online meeting, 24 February 2022 - 2) 38th LSC Meeting, virtual, 8-9 March 2022 - Second ACCORD All Staff Workshop 2022, virtual, 4-8 April 2022 presentation of AL "RC LACE: Coupling & Dynamics" - 4) Dynamics day, online, 2 June 2022 Planned events:
+3. Activities of management, coordination and communication (2022)

+- 1) FVM LAM, online meeting, 24 February 2022 - 2) 38th LSC Meeting, virtual, 8-9 March 2022 - Second ACCORD All Staff Workshop 2022, virtual, 4-8 April 2022 presentation of AL "RC LACE: Coupling & Dynamics" - 4) Dynamics day, online, 2 June 2022 - 5) 39th LSC Meeting, virtual, 19-20 September 2022 - 6) 44rd EWGLAM and 29th SRNWP joined meetings, 26-29 Sept 2022, Brussels presentation of AL "First attempts to implement horizontal features to the turbulence scheme TOUCANS of ACCORD/ALARO" - 7) 3D turbulence Working Week 2022, Wien, Austria, 12-14 October 2022, participation of Mario Hrastinski with the presentation about "Horizontal features of the turbulence scheme TOUCANS" - 8) 100m scale workshop, KNMI, DeBilt, Netherlands, December 2022 participation of AL

-- 5) 39th LSC Meeting, virtual, 19-20 September 2022 - 6) 44rd EWGLAM and 29th SRNWP joined meetings, 26-29 Sept 2022, Brussels presentation of AL "First attempts to implement horizontal features to the turbulence scheme TOUCANS of ACCORD/ALARO" - 7) High resolution runs workshop, KNMI, DeBilt, Netherlands, December 2022 participation of AL 4.
-LACE supported stays One research stay was cancelled due to unavailability of the dedicated staff (Jozef Vivoda left SHMI for his engagement in DestinE project.)
-One research stay was executed: Tuning and redesign of the horizontal diffusion depending on the scale - Mario Hrastinski (DHMZ), 1 PM in Prague Two research stays are planned for the last part of 2022: - 2) Dynamic definition of the iterative time schemes Alexandra Craciun (ANM), 1 PM (November 2022) in Prague - 3) Frame approach in the LBC files Gabriel Stachura (IMGW), 1 PM (October 2022) in Prague 5.
-Summary of resources/means The efforts invested in the area of Dynamics & Coupling in 2022 were again limited.
+4. LACE supported stays (2022)

+One research stay was cancelled due to unavailability of the dedicated staff.
+(Jozef Vivoda left SHMI for his engagement in DestinE project.)
+Three research stays were executed:

+- Tuning and redesign of the horizontal diffusion depending on the scale Mario Hrastinski (DHMZ), 1 PM in Prague - 2) Dynamic definition of the iterative time schemes Alexandra Craciun (ANM), 1 PM (November 2022) in Prague - 3) Frame approach in the LBC files Gabriel Stachura (IMGW), 1 PM (October 2022) in Prague

+5. Summary of resources/means

+The efforts invested in the area of Dynamics & Coupling in 2022 were again limited.
 We suffer from the drain of workforces by other projects, mainly DestinE.
 On the other hand, one student joined us for theoretical analytical work in Slovenia.
-We were able to commit almost one half of the work we planned for the whole year.
-One research stay was executed in the length of 1PM.
-Two more research stays are planned for the last quarter of the year (highlighted in yellow).
+We were able to commit three quarters of the work we planned.
+Three research stays were executed in the length in total of 3PM.
+The work done in the reported period (Sep-Dec 2022) is highlighted in yellow, the work done partially in the reported period is highlighted in light yellow.